 Brooks used a credit card to launch his business because there wasn’t enough time to save for his initial costs, which included a laptop, a website and membership fees to professional organizations.

 (Keep in mind that, while he didn’t have the money on hand at the time, he still had a plan to pay off his balance responsibly and before accruing heavy interest charges.)

 So why not simply get a small business loan instead of charging these necessary expenses to a card?

 “I initially did some research on traditional small business loans,” explains Brooks, “but in the end, I didn’t want to pay the interest on a loan or go through the loan origination process.”

-Brooks chose the Ink Business Cash℠ Credit Card because it offered a 0 percent intro annual percentage rate (APR) on purchases and balance transfers for the first 12 months, which allowed him to finance his business start-up costs without paying a fee or interest for borrowing money (after that, the APR jumped up to a variable rate of 14.24 to 20.24 percent).
+The card Brooks chose offered a 0% introductory annual percentage rate on purchases and balance transfers for the first 12 months, which allowed him to finance his business start-up costs without paying a fee or interest for borrowing money.
+After the first year, the APR rose, as is often the case when introductory periods end.

 Other reasons to choose a business credit card over cash or loans